FlorentVigot/Stratocore-project/Readme.md

 Platform for research institutes.
 I developed this platform which includes 2 functions: dark mode and adding sections.

 ## How to use ?

-To use the platform, you can choose your mode (light or dark).
+To launch the project, open a terminal and type the command `php -S localhost:8000` To use the platform, you can choose your mode (light or dark).
 Then, you can add sections by pressing the button.
 You choose the sections you want.
 You can add or cancel.
 When you have finished, you can close the pop-up window.

 ## Technologies